ARIA STONE GALLERY

 What type of setup does the receiver need to have to accept delivery of the slabs?

 The fabrication shop must have a forklift with a clamp for unloading the materials at their facilities.

-All natural stone has some natural imperfections like pits (small indentation), fissures (superficial ridges) or fill (a larger pit that’s been filled with resin).
+All natural stone has some natural imperfections like pits (small indentation), fissures (superficial ridges) or fill (a larger pit that has been filled with resin).
 We will be proactive and advise you if we see anything out of the norm before shipping you the slabs.
-However in the eventuality that you are not satisfied with the slabs you have purchased from us, you can return them, within 14 days, for 100% money back.
-Your only responsibility is for the return shipping fees.

 Returns & Refunds